Engee documentation

 To enable this parameter, set the Specify PRF as parameter to Property.

-Source of elevation angle - source of positioning directions
+Source of elevation angle — source of pass positioning directions:q[<br>]Property (default) | Input port

-The values of the Specify direction as parameters:
+Values of the Specify direction as parameter:

 Property